 Preheat your oven to 190C/170C Fan/375F/ Gas mark 5.

 Method to make the ragù:

 Put the pork mince in a saucepan with 1 tbsp olive oil and cook until done.

-Add the oregano, salt, asafoetida, chopped tomatoes and tomato puree and cook until hot.
+Add the red peppers, oregano, salt, asafoetida, chopped tomatoes and tomato puree and cook until hot.

 To make the white sauce: melt the butter in a saucepan over a medium heat before whisking in the flour, black pepper and Engevita.

 Slowly add a little rice milk at a time, stirring continuously, so that eventually a thick sauce is created.
 (Don’t panic if it looks really lumpy, just keep stirring and adding more milk and it’ll come together.)

 Once the white sauce is thick take it off the heat .

 Take a rectangular casserole dish and put a layer of ragù on the bottom and top it with lasagne sheets.
 Repeat until you’ve used up all of the ragù.

 Whisk the egg thoroughly into the white sauce mixture, pour on top of the lasagne, top with the dairy-free cheese and bake in the oven for around 45 mins.